Arts, Music & Other Societies

 So you've chosen Bristol Medical School and you've joined Galenicals, but have you ever wondered who Galen actually was?
 If you're not willing to let your school history studies become history themselves, then Medics Rewind is the society for you!
 Come and join us in our founding year as we journey back in time, bringing you new knowledge and all the gruesome details of medicine's gory past in the form of talks, film nights, pub quizzes and much much more.
 And if that's not enough, there will be exciting opportunities to join our committee and discover even more about the city you now call home.
 If this sounds right up your cobbled street, sign up at Medics Fresh or send us a messenger pigeon (via email), and get ready to hit rewind!

 Contact us: firstname.lastname@example.org

-Galenicals orchestra is a group of music loving medics who come together every Saturday to rehearse and perform a wide repertoire of music from Ligeti to West Side Story.
-We have the opportunity to showcase our hard work at the Christmas Carol Concert and our Spring Soiree as well as other performances throughout the year along with the choir.
+Galenical's Orchestra is a group of music loving medics who come together every Saturday to rehearse and perform a wide repertoire of music from Classical to Film Scores.
+We showcase our hard work at the Christmas Carol Concert as well as other performances throughout the year along with the choir.
 We are a relaxed group who welcome all abilities so please come along!
 Join our Facebook group (Galenical's Orchestra) or email us if you have any questions!